mpriestley/dream-analysis/README.md

 Quantitative analysis of dreams using a LIWC dictionary.

 # User Guide
 At the moment, the analysis script doesn't have a user interface.
-You need to go into the code to adapt it :)
+You need to go inside "dreamy.py" to adapt it & run :)

 Specify the file name of the dream diary you want to analyse.
 ```